gene2345/gtech2025/README.md

-# Update
+# Last commit
-last commit was due to versioning issues on my vsc, only minor changes were made. source code logic did not change much.
-Apologuize for the inconvenience and please contact me if there any issues :(
+minor adjustments were committed due to my local vsc sync issues.
+Core code functionality and logic remain unchanged.
+Please reach out if there are any issues.

 # Name
 Lee Gene Ee